nuxt-community/sentry-module/docs/content/en/sentry/options.md

     browserTracing: {},
   }
   ```
-- On the client side the `BrowserTracing` integration is enabled by default and provides instrumentation for monitoring the performance of the application.
+- On the client side the `BrowserTracing` integration is enabled by default and adds automatic instrumentation for monitoring the performance of the application.
 See available [`BrowserTracing` options](https://docs.sentry.io/platforms/javascript/guides/vue/performance/instrumentation/automatic-instrumentation/).

 <alert type="info">